-Health Plan Provider Directory lists providers in Health Plan's network.
+Health Plan's Provider Directory lists providers in Health Plan's network.
 The network is the group of providers that work with Health Plan.

-Health Plan Provider Directory lists hospitals, PCPs, specialists, nurse practitioners, nurse midwives, physician assistants, family planning providers, FQHCs, outpatient mental health providers, managed long-term services and supports (MLTSS), Freestanding Birth Centers (FBCs), IHCPs, and RHCs.
+Health Plan's Provider Directory lists hospitals, PCPs, specialists, nurse practitioners, nurse midwives, physician assistants, family planning providers, FQHCs, outpatient mental health providers, managed long-term services and supports (MLTSS), Freestanding Birth Centers (FBCs), IHCPs, and RHCs.

 The Provider Directory has Health Plan's in-network provider names, specialties, addresses, phone numbers, business hours, and languages spoken.
 It tells you if the provider is taking new patients.
 It also gives the physical accessibility for the building, such as parking, ramps, stairs with handrails, and restrooms with wide doors and grab bars.

-To learn more about a doctor's education, training, and board certification, call 1-888-936-PLAN (7526) (TTY 711).
+To learn more about a doctor's education, professional qualifications, residency completion, training, and board certification, call 1-888-936-PLAN (7526), TTY 711.